elotroalex/chiens/_texts/translation.md

 - I take one step
 - Ah.
 I take another.
-- spare me the insult of your promises and go, for me to dislodge
+- Allow me to dislodge the carrion and mud
-- the carrion and mud.
+- without the insult of your promises.

 - {:.sp} Third Voice of Temptation.